 Procedures for Handling Complaints of Sexual Exploitation or Harassment

-A. A subcommittee of the Christian Education Board with no less than two members, one male and one female, will be established each year in preparation for the possibility of hearing complaints under this policy.
+with no less than two members, one male and one female, will be established each year in preparation for the possibility of hearing complaints under this policy.
 The subcommittee hereinafter referred to as “The Response Team,” will be familiar with the terms of this policy, as well as the established procedures of the church for dealing with a complaint.

 B. Several approaches may be taken in addressing incidents of alleged sexual exploitation or harassment:

 - The complainant can attempt to resolve the matter directly with the respondent, the individual accused of sexual exploitation or harassment.

 - The complainant can report the incident to a called minister, in an effort to resolve the matter informally.

 - If an informal resolution of the complaint does not seem wise, appropriate, possible, or does not succeed, the complainant may request that the Response Team institute formal proceedings which shall include the following steps: